dredd-dguzman/Java-Repository/LabActivity5QuizAppAWT/README.md

 ## ❓ Sample Questions

-1. What is the capital of France?
+1. What does “CPU” stand for?
-2. Which language is used for Android development?
+2. Which data structure uses FIFO (First In First Out)?
-3. What is the result of 2 + 2 * 2?
+3. What is the purpose of an operating system?

 Each has 4 multiple-choice options rendered via checkboxes.